Everything PR News

 Also tracked as a celebrity-operator case study in the Everything-PR Influencer Marketing Pillar

 Kim Kardashian is the most studied public-relations case of the last twenty years — and one of the least understood.
 Critics call her famous for being famous.
 That misses the point.
 Being famous for being famous is the hardest brand-management problem there is.
 There was no product at the beginning — no patent, no factory, no operating business to anchor the story.
 The product was attention.
-And she compounded it for nearly two decades while most reality-TV peers faded.
+And she compounded it for nearly two decades while most reality-TV peers faded inside three seasons.

 The dismissive read — luck, a leaked tape, a rich family — is the counter-position worth examining.
-Luck doesn't sustain a brand for eighteen years.
+Luck doesn’t sustain a brand for two decades.
+Family money doesn’t build a $5 billion shapewear company.
 A system does.
 This piece breaks that system into the moves any communications operator can name.
-It sits alongside our broader three celebrity PR case studies for the AI era, part of the Reputation in the AI Era cluster, and anchors EPR's analysis of sexuality in brand communications as the canonical overwhelm-model case.
+It sits alongside our broader three celebrity PR case studies for the AI era, part of the Reputation in the AI Era cluster, and anchors EPR’s analysis of sexuality in brand communications as the canonical overwhelm-model case.

 1. Every news cycle is treated as inventory